gelisam/typelevel-rewrite-rules/README.md

 plus m n = defn (the m + the n)
 ```

-The type signature says that given two numbers named `m` and `n`, we can construct a list named `Plus m n`.
+The type signature says that given two numbers named `m` and `n`, we can construct a number named `Plus m n`.
 The only way to obtain a value with that name is to call `plus`.

 We can now use those names to express some properties which we assert to be true about those functions: